UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Graphic defining a kilowatt-hour using a microwave example, a meter reading 1.0 kWh, and a calculation formula.

-A kilowatt-hour, or kWh, is simply the standard unit of measurement your utility company uses to track your energy consumption.
-To picture how it works, imagine running a standard 1,000-watt microwave continuously for exactly one hour, that action consumes precisely one kilowatt-hour of energy.
+A kilowatt-hour, or kWh, is simply the standard unit of measurement your utility company uses to track your household energy consumption.
+To picture how it works, imagine running a standard 1,000-watt microwave continuously for exactly one hour โ€” that specific action consumes precisely one kilowatt-hour of energy.

-Every time you flip a light switch, run the dishwasher, or crank the air conditioner, you use a fraction of a kWh.
-At the end of your billing cycle, your provider adds up all those fractions to get your total kWh usage, then multiplies that number by your current electricity rate to calculate your final bill.
+Every single time you flip a light switch, run the dishwasher, or crank the air conditioner, you use a fraction of a kWh.
+At the end of your billing cycle, your provider adds up all those tiny fractions to get your total kWh usage, then multiplies that number by your current electricity rate to calculate your final bill.

 Because electricity usage estimates vary widely based on your specific appliance model, local climate, and personal habits, the Department of Energy recommends checking the wattage on your individual devices to calculate accurate consumption.
 You can use this simple calculation method to estimate your costs: